-₩20,000,000,000 (TWENTY BILLION NAIRA) COMMERCIAL PAPER ISSUANCE PROGRAMME
+₩40,000,000,000(FORTY BILLION NAIRA) COMMERCIAL PAPER ISSUANCE PROGRAMME

-Valency Agro Nigeria Limited ("Valency" or the "Issuer" or the "Company"), a limited liability company incorporated in Nigeria, established this +20,000,000 (Twenty Billion Naira) Commercial Paper Issuance Programme (the "CP Programme" or "Programme") on 08 January 2021, under which Valency may from time to time issue Commercial Paper notes ("CP Notes" or "Notes"), denominated in Nigerian Naira or in such other currency(ies) as may be agreed between the Issuer and the Dealer and/or the Arrangers (as defined in the section entitled, "Summary of the Programme", in separate series or tranches subject to the terms and conditions ("Terms and Conditions") contained in this Programme Memorandum (the "Programme Memorandum").
+Valency Agro Nigeria Limited ("Valency" or the "Issuer" or the "Company"), a limited liability company incorporated in Nigeria, established a #20,000,000,000 (Twenty Billion Naira) Commercial Paper Issuance Programme (the "CP Programme" or "Programme") on 08 January 2021, and subsequently increased the CP Programme from N20,000,000,000 to N40,000,000,000 on 23 October 2023, under which Valency may from time to time issue Commercial Paper notes ("CP Notes" or "Notes"), denominated in Nigerian Naira or in such other currency(ies) as may be agreed between the Issuer and the Dealer and/or the Arrangers (as defined in the section entitled, "Summary of the Programme", in separate series or tranches subject to the terms and conditions ("Terms and Conditions") contained in this Programme Memorandum (the "Programme Memorandum").

 Each Series or Tranche (as defined herein) will be issued in such amounts, and will have such discounts, period of maturity and other terms and conditions as set out in the Pricing Supplement (as defined herein) applicable to such series or tranche (the "Applicable Pricing Supplement").
-The maximum aggregate nominal amount of all CP Notes from time to time outstanding under the CP Programme shall not exceed #20,000,000,000 (Twenty Billion Naira) over a three-year period that this Programme Memorandum, including any amendments thereto, shall remain valid.
+The maximum aggregate nominal amount of all CP Notes from time to time outstanding under the CP Programme shall not exceed 440,000,000,000 (Forty Billion Naira) or its equivalent in any other currency over a three-year period that this Programme Memorandum, including any amendments thereto, shall remain valid.